By using this site, you agree to the Privacy Policy and Terms of Use.

 Alcohol Disrupts Gut’s Immune Training Centers

-The research team, led by investigators studying alcohol-associated liver disease mechanisms, identified that chronic alcohol consumption downregulates the muscarinic acetylcholine receptor M4 (mAChR4) in the small intestine.
+The 2025 Nature study (PMID: 40836099) identified that chronic alcohol consumption downregulates the muscarinic acetylcholine receptor M4 (mAChR4) in the small intestine.
 This receptor is crucial for goblet cells to form goblet cell-associated antigen passages (GAPs), specialized structures that serve as immune training centers.

 Submit Your Paper